HISTORY OF CANADA DAY IN BARRHAVEN

 All the while, limited Canada Day activities involved small fireworks displays in the area that was vacant above and beside the Walter Baker Centre, at the golf driving range which still exists at the intersection of Greenbank and Jockvale and later at Foxfield Park where the hilly slopes provided a natural amphitheatre.
 Local resident, Danny Ryan, setup and coordinated the fireworks display until they became too dangerous to the encroaching newly-built homes.
 During the fireworks BCA members circulated collection boxes for donations towards the display.

 The Mattamy Homes Canada Day in Barrhaven Committee currently comprises a group of 11 members.
 Local businesses, community partners and grants from the City of Ottawa and Canadian Heritage contribute annually in excess of $100,000 to run the event with the fireworks display alone costing $15,000.
 It takes several months of the year to carry out the planning and since 2013, now includes several days of Homeniuk Midway with many carnival rides and games.
-Presently, we have three stages, Kidz Zone Stage, Multi-Cultural Stage and our Main Stage.
-In 2015 the event was incorporated as “Canada Day Barrhaven Inc.”, and has its own insurance.
+Presently, we have three stages, Kidz Zone Stage, Multi-Cultural Stage, and our Main Stage.
+In 2015 we started a free Seniors breakfast and our event was incorporated as “Canada Day Barrhaven Inc.”, and has its own insurance.

 Every year we keep growing with attendance upwards of 30,000 people and try to bring in something new to make our community Canada Day event outstanding.
 In 2016 we purchased 13 large flag poles and now proudly fly all provincial flag during the event in addition to our flag ceremony.